I had this excellent question this week from a subscriber:

 One underlying issue I’ve found is in our own perceptions and expectations of others less-technically comfortable than ourselves.

 If you are a “numbers” person, you get used to a level of certainty with your work i.e. 2+2 does equal 4.
 And even when you are not sure, you take comfort from statistical significance instead (as at least you have a number.)

-Uncertainty and subjectivity is therefore unsettling.
-And unfortunately this can mean, “great analysis” for one person is not the same as “great analysis” for someone else.
+Uncertainty and subjectivity are therefore unsettling.
+And unfortunately, this can mean, “great analysis” for one person is not the same as “great analysis” for someone else.
 If someone isn’t happy then what do you do?
 If you feel threatened by this then it is too easy to blame them, when perhaps should be looking at your own approaches first.

 Of course, you want to get everything you can from the data – it is a challenge, it is solving a puzzle that you know has an answer.
 If you can do this then surely that is great?

 You want to do a great job but need to have others recognise this, irrespective of their subjective opinions.
 The proof is in the pudding etc.